SynBioDex/SBOL-visual/SEPs/SEP_V024.md

 ## <a name="rationale"></a> 1.
 Rationale

-Now that the SBOL 3 data standard has been released, we need to update SBOL Visual to be gounded in SBOL 3 rather than SBOL 2.
+Now that the SBOL 3 data standard has been released, we need to update SBOL Visual to be grounded in SBOL 3 rather than SBOL 2.

 ## 2. Specification <a name="specification"></a>